 The execution here is a little more difficult than in the previous sample.
 To move to HTTPS, you have to purchase a certificate from a trusted authority.
 Then, you have to configure your web server to use that certificate.

 That takes some time.

 However, you have a great development team and they get it done in less than a week.
 Now, you have to wait for a month or so while your website runs with the new protocol.
 That way, you can get a good traffic sample size.

-Once a month has passed, you check the metrics.
+Once a month has passed, you check the metrics of your SEO case study.
 You find that your HTTPS traffic is a full 13% higher than it was when your website was using HTTP.

 Since 13% is higher than 10%, your hypothesis is validated!

 When looking at SEO case studies, you can’t forget about the importance of backlinks.